kailaix/ADCME.jl/docs/src/second_order_optimizer.md

 There are two conclusions to draw from the plots

 1. The search direction of the BFGS optimizer deviates from the gradient descent method.
-2. The search direction of the BFGS optimizer is not very correlated with the Newton point direction; this indicates the search direction poorly recognizes the negative curvature directions.
+2. The search direction of the BFGS optimizer is not very correlated with the Newton's point direction; this indicates the search direction poorly recognizes the negative curvature directions.

 ## Example: Heat Equation